YiLimath/YiLimath.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Birational Geometry and Complex Geometry, WuHan University, 2023
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Artifical Intelligence and Automation, HuaZhong University of Science and Technology, 2015

 Publications